 - Office hours are yours: University professors expect students to seek out what they need as they take charge of their own learning outcomes.
-We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored, as I do not accept late work (if I do for significant reasons, the grade will be reduced accordingly). - Email is useful to schedule appointments or to advise me of an absence.
+We make ourselves available during office hours to provide students access to our time as a key resource in their studies. - Deadlines must be honored; otherwise the grade will be reduced accordingly. - Email is useful to schedule appointments or to advise me of an absence.
 I will use Canvas to advise you of my absence.
 I cannot accept papers via email.
 Nor is email a suitable vehicle for student-teacher conferencing. - Your work is public in this class, part of our collective inquiry into writing, reading, and democracy.
 We will share work in Canvas regularly.
 I reserve the right to publish your work to the class as part of our workshop activities. - Recording class sessions is possible, but you must advise me in writing so that I may seek permission from the class for such a recording.
 I will need to know what will be recorded, when, how and why, as well as how the recordings will be stored and used.
 No recordings of the class may be uploaded or shared electronically without written consent from me.

 - Make ups for in class work cannot be made; if you are not in class (for whatever reason), you miss that work opportunity and points.
 Out of class assignments may be made up only with documentation of a compelling reason for missing the planned work in the first place. - Workshops are an essential part of the writer's working experience.
 Your participation in workshops is critical to your success and mandatory. - Arriving Late or Leaving Early: Please don't do it.
 It is disruptive to your classmates.
 However, I also understand that life happens, so if you have an emergency and arrive late, please make sure you explain to me why you were late.
-If you have to leave early for some reason, make sure to tell me in advance. - I do not accept students eating and/or sleeping in my class. - For attendance: University Policy F-69-24.
+If you have to leave early for some reason, make sure to tell me in advance. - For attendance: University Policy F-69-24.